Robert Joseph Baker

 Robert Joseph Baker (born June 4, 1944, in Willard, Ohio) is an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Birmingham in Alabama from 2007 to 2019 and as bishop of the Diocese of Charleston in South Carolina from 1999 to 2007.
-He is currently Bishop Emeritus of Birmingham in Alabama.

 Baker became a member of the Ancient Order of Hibernians (AOH) in 2008 and became the state AOH chaplain in Alabama.
 He has written several books.

 Biography

 Early life

 Robert Baker was born on June 4, 1944, in Willard, Ohio.
 He entered the Pontifical College Josephinum in Columbus, Ohio, in 1966.
 He graduated with a Bachelor of Philosophy degree.